-The Byron-Bethany Divisions currently serves three M&I customers: G3 Enterprises, Mariposa Energy LLC, and MHCSD.
-Table 3-6 lists the deliveries made to M&I customers in the Byron Division as well as RWSA 1, which supplies MHCSD.
+The Byron and Bethany Divisions currently serve three M&I customers: G3 Enterprises, Mariposa Energy LLC, and MHCSD.
+Table 3-6 lists the deliveries made to M&I customers in the Byron and Bethany Divisions as well as RWSA 1, which supplies MHCSD.
 Though not reflected in Table 3-6 as a current water use, it is important to note that BBID is committed to deliver a portion of its pre-1914 water supply to the Tracy Hills development (RWSA 2) in the City of Tracy once developed.
 BBID has water supply and exchange agreements in place with the City and Reclamation, as well as infrastructure to convey this supply.

-As depicted in Table 3-5, BBID typically supplies over 3,000 AF of raw water annually for M&I purposes, which makes BBID an urban water supplier.
-As such, BBID is required to adopt an Urban Water Management Plan (UWMP).
+As depicted in Table 3-5, BBID typically supplies over 3,000 AF of raw water annually for M&I purposes.
+Therefore, BBID is classified as an urban water user and is required to adopt an Urban Water Management Plan (UWMP).
 BBID has chosen to adopt by resolution the UWMP of its M&I customers (i.e., MHCSD and City of Tracy).
 The BBID resolution is provided as Appendix G.

 Table 3-5.
-Byron Division and RWSA 1 Municipal and Industrial Water Uses, 2013 to 2015 BBID Agricultural Water Management Plan
+Byron Division and RWSA 1 Municipal and Industrial Water Uses, 2013 to 2015